dhamrick/rock_paper_scissors/README.md

     assign RPS selection to computerChoice
     return computerchoice

+## Objective
+    Get human player's choice and return it

+### Psuedocode

     declare function getHumanChoice
         define variable for humanChoice
         get humanChoice from user
         get rps from humanChoice
         return rps as humanChoice

+## Objective:
+    play a single round and track the score and report the winner

+### Pseduocode

+    declare global variable for humanChoice
+        call getHumanChoice to assign value
+    declare global varible for computerChoice
+        call getComputerChoice to assign value
+    declare playRound function that takes humanChoice and computerChoice as variables compare computerChoice and humanChoice to decide winner if same, then tie
+            define humanChoice win conditions
+                rock beats scissors
+                paper beats rock
+                scissors beats paper
+            increment winner score
+        display message to player with who won and their new score

+## Objective
+        Play 5 roudns of the games.
+Calculate winner and display message

+### Pseduocode
+    declare PlayGame function
+    loop through 5 interations of play round initialize increment variable to 0
+        set end condition to increment less than 5 call play round
+        Exit loop at end condition
+    calculate winner
+    return winner message